 My Verdict

-So, which bike should you choose between Trek FX and Trek FX Sport?
+So, which bike should you choose, Trek FX or Trek FX Sport?
 And which bike from each family is the best?

 If you’re on a tighter budget and looking for an affordable bike for commuting and leisure riding, then go for Trek FX.
 These bikes are mostly sufficient for beginners.